-As acquisition multiples have increased in recent years, it is simply not enough for private equity firms to rely solely on financial engineering to substantiate their investment.
-It has become increasingly important for buyout firms to add value to companies and improve their operations significantly.
-High valuations make achieving an acceptable IRR target for the investment increasingly difficult without substantially increasing revenues and profitability.
-The process begins long before the deal is in the books.
-Some private equity firms are now expanding the depth of their assessment during the due diligence process to better understand the target’s competitive position and the likelihood of future growth within the current customer base.
-Commercial due diligence can help assess the target’s growth potential and identify paths to capture additional revenue during the post-acquisition (operations) phase.
+In recent years, as acquisition multiples have increased, it is simply not enough for private equity firms to rely solely of financial engineering to substantiate their investment.
+It has become increasingly important for buyout firms to actually add value to companies and improve their operations significantly.
+High valuations and making it increasingly more difficult to achieve an acceptable IRR target for the investment without significantly increasing revenues and profitability.
+This process begins long before the deal is in the books.
+A number of private equity firms are now increasing the depth of their assessment of the target’s growth potential during the due diligence process, providing a clearer understanding of the target’s competitive position, and their likelihood of future growth within the current customer base.
+Commercial due diligence can help assess the identify the target’s growth potential as well as identify paths to capture additional revenue during the post-acquisition (operations) phase.

 Professionally conducted commercial due diligence research should provide answers to the following critical growth questions:

-- Has the target company earned the right to grow with current customers based on their level of performance?
+1. Has the target company earned the right to grow within the current customers based on their level of performance?

-- How is the target company positioned against the competition?
-Where are their advantages and disadvantages?
+2. How is the target company positioned against competition?
+Where are they advantaged and disadvantaged?

 Assessing the Potential for Growth

-The ability to grow share of wallet with a target company’s current customer base shouldn’t be taken for granted.
-Investors often assume that customer revenue should grow at a similar rate if the market is growing, but this is often a poor assumption.
+The ability to growth share of wallet with a target company’s current customer base is something that shouldn’t be taken for granted.
+Investors often assume that if the market is growing then the customer revenue should grow at a similar rate, but this is often a poor assumption.

 We find that there are commonly three criteria that drive customers’ choice of a vendor: relative price, perceived value, and overall satisfaction.
-The customer continuously asks, “Am I receiving the value from my vendor for the price I am paying, and am I satisfied with their performance?”
-The potential for future growth within the current customer base is predictable by measuring these three customer variables.
+The customer is continuously asking the following; “Am I receiving the value from my vendor for the price I am paying, and am I satisfied with their performance?

-The following charts from different customer due diligence projects highlight how various companies were poised for future growth.
+The following charts from various customer due diligence projects, highlights how various companies were poised (or not poised) for future growth.

-In Figure 1, Company A’s pricing is higher than competitive pricing (as they are rated behind the competition in charging a fair and competitive price).
-They are essentially equal to competition in delivering value and advantaged in overall satisfaction.
-Although Company A is high-priced, they provide enough value to be on par with competitors.
+In Figure 1, Company A’s pricing is higher than competitive pricing (as they are rated behind competition in charging a fair and competitive price), and they are essentially equal to competition in delivering value and advantaged in overall satisfaction.
+Although Company A is high priced, they are delivering enough value to be on par with competitors.
 Company A has done a great job justifying higher prices by selling value.
-However, Company A has to either look at reduced pricing or offer additional value via products or services to generate future growth.
+However, to generate future growth, Company A has to either look at reduced pricing, or offering additional value via products or services.

 Figure 1 (Company A)

 In Figure 2, Company B’s pricing is well below competition (as they are rated ahead of competition in charging a fair and competitive price), and they are ahead of competition in delivering value and overall satisfaction.
-The potential for future growth within Company B’s customer base is fairly good; you could make a good case for increasing prices.
+The potential for future growth within Company B’s customer base is fairly good, in fact you could make a good case for increasing prices.